mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 There's one _Aardvark'd_ scene that drives me crazy.

 The main storyline of the documentary is the interns' summer project.
 Originally codenamed Aardvark, it would eventually take the name of Copilot.

 No, not the AI coding tool.

 Fog Creek Copilot was a tool that let people provide remote computer assistance to friends, family, and co-workers.

 {{<img src="fog-creek-copilot.webp" has-border="true" max-width="600px" caption="[Fog Creek Copilot](https://web.archive.org/web/20080829161613/https://www.copilot.com/) let people provide remote computer assistance to friends, family, and co-workers.">}}

 So, it's the end of the internship, and Fog Creek is finally launching Copilot.
-This feels like the climax of the film &mdash; the result of all the work we've watched the interns do throughout the movie.
+This is the make-or-break moment for all the work we've watched the interns do throughout the movie.

-The interns and employees compete to predict when they'll make their first sale.
+The interns and employees compete to predict their first sale.
 Some guessed it would happen within a minute of launch, while others thought it might take up to an hour.

 {{<img src="sale-predictions.webp" max-width="600px" caption="Fog Creek employees and interns make optimistic predictions about the first sale of Copilot">}}